 Configuration Manager remains the recommended solution for granular configuration with robust software deployment, Windows updates, and OS deployment.

 With Windows as a Service, your IT department no longer needs to perform complex imaging (wipe-and-load) processes with each new Windows release.
 Whether on current branch (CB) or current branch for business (CBB), devices receive the latest feature and quality updates through simple - often automatic - patching processes.
 For more information, see Windows 10 deployment scenarios.

 MDM with Intune provide tools for applying Windows updates to client computers in your organization.
 Configuration Manager allows rich management and tracking capabilities of these updates, including maintenance windows and automatic deployment rules.

-There are a variety of steps you can take to begin the process of modernizing device management in your organization:
+There are various steps you can take to begin the process of modernizing device management in your organization:

 Assess current management practices, and look for investments you might make today.
 Which of your current practices need to stay the same, and which can you change?
 Specifically, what elements of traditional management do you need to retain and where can you modernize?
-Whether you take steps to minimize custom imaging, re-evaluate settings management, or reassesses authentication and compliance, the benefits can be immediate.
-You can use the MDM Migration Analysis Tool (MMAT) to help determine which Group Policies are set for a target user/computer and cross-reference them against the list of available MDM policies.
+Whether you take steps to minimize custom imaging, reevaluate settings management, or reassesses authentication and compliance, the benefits can be immediate.
+You can use Group policy analytics in Microsoft Endpoint Manager to help determine which group policies supported by cloud-based MDM providers, including Microsoft Intune.